Melbourne Chamber Orchestra

 Anna played Mozart’s last piano concerto with absolute assurance.
 Every note earned its keep.
 Every phrase was nuanced and shaped so that Mozart’s classical structure was given the tiniest touch of romanticism.
 Her pedalling was delicate so that every note was heard to it’s written value.
 Last year I heard Angela Hewitt play a Beethoven piano sonata with so much sustain pedal that notes struggled to rise above the indistinguishable.
 There was none of that here.
 This performance was not about egos.
 It was about what Mozart had to say: clever, very inventive and highly chromatic music writing.
 So Anna’s playing was at once liquid and sparkling so she became the star simply by not attempting to be so.

 The same was true of the band’s playing of Mozart’s 36th symphony for strings and tympani, and double bassoons, oboes, horns and trumpets.
 No maestro, no podium, no white ties and tails, no pomp and circumstance.
-The conspiracy between Emma Sullivan, double bass and John Acaro, tympani, to instance but one example, was pure joy: single, gentle tympani notes that blended into the bass notes to underpin the rest of the orchestra.
+The conspiracy between Emma Sullivan, double bass and John Acaro, tympani, to instance but one example, was pure joy: single, gentle tympani notes that blended into the bass notes to underpin - and direct - the rest of the orchestra.

 The trains rumbled underneath, the silver gulls wheeled about outside, St Paul’s bells invaded gently and the odd rubbernecker peered through the glass polygons.
 MCO was alive and well and at home.